itinstructor/WNCCNASA/README.md

   - Augmenting Computer Science Curriculum using off-the-shelf Robotics Kits to Increase Whole Brain Learning
 ## Equipment
 - GoPiGo 3 from Modular Robotics https://gopigo.io
-- GoPiGo 3D printed Camera Mount taken from https://www.thingiverse.com/thing:403712 and https://www.thingiverse.com/thing:247590 (GoPiGo Camera Mount folder)
+- Sensors from Modular Robotics and Grove
+## Resources
+- GoPiGo Getting Started and other tutorials
+- GoPiGo, Raspberry Pi, Scratch, and Python resources
-## GoPiGo Code Examples
+## Code Examples
-The Code Examples folder contains working GoPiGo Python 3 programs.
+These are some of the Code Examples.
+These are working Python 3.5 programs.
 - startup_mailer.py --> Emails the IP address of the local device on startup
 - rc_pygame.py --> A PyGame based remote control program
 - rc_tkinter.py --> A Tkinter based remote control program